microsoft/windows-containers-demos/django-poll-app/documentation/pollapp.md.md

-## PollApp - Modernizing Python web application with Windows Container and Azure Cloud
+## PollApp - Modernizing Python web application with Nano server and Azure Cloud
 This repository contains a sample of Django-poll web application and how to modernize it using Windows Container(Nano-server) and Azure Cloud.

 ## Overview